ah-berry/suggestion-ui/README.md

 ## Contact

 The application was created by yours truly!
-Feel free to follow me on [_LinkedIn_](https://www.linkedin.com/in/ahmed-gorashi-546447b5/) and let me know if you liked using Found!
+Feel free to follow me on [_LinkedIn_](https://www.linkedin.com/in/ahmed-gorashi-546447b5/) and let me know if you liked using Suggestion!